Searching for Low-Mass Axions using Resonant Upconversion: Comparison of the Frequency and Power Techniques

 where $\rho_a$ is the galactic halo dark matter density, and $t$ the measurement time assuming $t>\tau_a=\frac{10^6}{f_a}$, where $\tau_a$ is the axion coherence time.

 For the power technique, $T_{RS}$ will be dominated by the noise temperature of the first amplifier in the readout chain, while for the frequency technique it will be dominated by the noise temperature of the phase noise suppression system.
-For a well designed system this should be equal to the noise temperature of a low noise amplifier in the phase detection circuitry.
+For a well-designed system this should be equal to the noise temperature of a low noise amplifier in the phase detection circuitry.
 Therefore, the sensitivity of both methods should be essentially the same.
-Experimentally, the frequency method poses greater technological challenges due to the need to reject noise in the dual pumped resonator.
-In this work where we search for axion masses with equivalent frequencies between 270 and 290 MHz, we found the power method best to achieve the Nyquist limit.
+Experimentally, the frequency method poses greater technological challenges due to the need to reject noise in the dual-pumped resonator.
+In this work where we search for axion masses with equivalent frequencies between 270 and 290 MHz, we found the power method a more robust experiment to achieve the Nyquist limit, and so this method is reported below.
+The reader may nevertheless find the experimental details of the dual-pumped ``frequency method'' interesting to read about in Appendix \ref{appendix:A}.